HIV/AIDS activism: History of AIDS activism in North America

-In the United States, AIDS, which had not yet been named, came into the awareness of affected communities in the early 1980's, and reached critical mass by the mid 1980s.
+In the United States, AIDS, which had not yet been named, came into the awareness of affected communities in the early 1980s, and reached critical mass by the mid 1980s.

 Because of the long incubation period of HIV, which can go on for over a decade while symptoms of AIDS gradually appear, HIV was not noticed at first by health professionals or by those infected.
 By the time the first reported cases of a mysterious, fatal immune system condition were found in large U.S. cities such as New York City, the prevalence of infection had passed 5% in some communities.

 The AIDS epidemic officially began on 5 June 1981, when the U.S. Centers for Disease Control and Prevention (CDC) issued findings in its Morbidity and Mortality Weekly Report newsletter of unusual clusters of pneumocystis pneumonia (PCP) caused by a form of pneumocystis carinii (now recognized as a distinct species titled pneumocystis jirovecii).
 The report looked specifically at five homosexual men in the Los Angeles area.
 Publications such as the San Francisco Chronicle and the Los Angeles Times gave the CDC's findings news coverage.
 June 1981 additionally saw the first AIDS patient getting received into care under the aegis of the U.S. National Institutes of Health (NIH).
 By August 1981, the CDC reported a full 108 cases of the new disease across America.